East Texas A&M hosts Hayman and SFA

 Commerce, Texas; Monday, 7:30 p.m.
 EST

-BOTTOM LINE: SFA takes on East Texas A&M after Kyle Hayman scored 25 points in SFA’s 70-68 win over the Northwestern State Demons.
+BOTTOM LINE: SFA faces East Texas A&M after Kyle Hayman scored 25 points in SFA’s 70-68 win over the Northwestern State Demons.

-The Lions have gone 3-8 in home games.
-East Texas A&M is 1-13 in games decided by 10 or more points.
+The Lions are 3-8 in home games.
+East Texas A&M averages 15.3 turnovers per game and is 2-9 when it wins the turnover battle.

-The ‘Jacks are 6-9 against conference opponents.
-SFA has a 5-7 record in games decided by 10 or more points.
+The ‘Jacks are 6-9 against Southland opponents.
+SFA averages 15.0 turnovers per game and is 5-4 when committing fewer turnovers than opponents.

-East Texas A&M is shooting 41.6% from the field this season, 1.2 percentage points higher than the 40.4% SFA allows to opponents.
-SFA’s 42.8% shooting percentage from the field this season is 4.6 percentage points lower than East Texas A&M has allowed to its opponents (47.4%).
+East Texas A&M averages 8.4 made 3-pointers per game, 1.7 more made shots than the 6.7 per game SFA gives up.
+SFA averages 5.8 made 3-pointers per game this season, 1.7 fewer made shots on average than the 7.5 per game East Texas A&M allows.

-TOP PERFORMERS: Scooter Williams Jr. is scoring 11.6 points per game with 3.0 rebounds and 2.3 assists for the Lions.
-KC Ugwuakazi is averaging 7.3 points and 4.3 rebounds while shooting 54.4% over the last 10 games.
+TOP PERFORMERS: Scooter Williams Jr. is averaging 11.6 points for the Lions.
+KC Ugwuakazi is averaging 7.3 points over the last 10 games.

 LAST 10 GAMES: Lions: 1-9, averaging 63.5 points, 27.3 rebounds, 16.2 assists, 8.3 steals and 4.6 blocks per game while shooting 42.0% from the field.
 Their opponents have averaged 69.6 points per game.